 - Confocal microscopy, training and access to Leica DMi8 system.

 - Consultation on histological techniques and choice of reagents.

 - Training and use of tissue processor, microtomes, and cryostat.

 Have a question or need help with a new project?
-Contact us to schedule a complimentary consultation.
+Fill out our Consultation Request form to schedule a complimentary consultation.